InfiniPipe: Elastic Pipeline Parallelism for Efficient Variable-Length Long-Context LLM Training

 We employ a dynamic programming method to resolve the optimal sequence grouping strategy.
 Let $dp[i]$ represent the minimum cost to schedule sequences with at most $i$ chunks.
 The state transition equation can be deduced as:

 where sequences in $\mathcal{S}[k+1:i+1]$ is scheduled by pipeline $P$ and $T_{ckpt}(P)$ is obtained by applying \textit{stage-aware chunk-level adaptive checkpointing} (\S~\ref{sec:chunk-level-ckpt}) on $P$.
-By tracking transition states, we derive both the sequence grouping and its corresponding checkpointing configuration.
+By tracking state transitions to $dp[N]$, we derive both the sequence grouping and its corresponding checkpointing configuration.